-You should rely only on the information incorporated by reference or provided in this prospectus supplement, the accompanying prospectus, any related product supplement, and the pricing supplement.
+You should rely only on the information incorporated by reference or provided in prospectus supplement, accompanying prospectus, and the related pricing supplement.
 We have not authorized anyone to provide you with different information.
-We are not offering the securities in any jurisdiction where the offer is not permitted.
+We are not offering the securities in jurisdiction where the offer is not permitted.
 You should not assume that the information in this prospectus supplement and the accompanying prospectus is accurate as of any date other than the date on the front of this document.

-Our affiliates, including Banc of America Securities LLC and Banc of America Investment Services, Inc., will deliver this prospectus supplement, the accompanying prospectus, any related product supplement, and the pricing supplement for offers and sales in the secondary market.
+Our affiliates, including Banc of America Securities LLC and Banc of America Investment Services, Inc., will deliver this prospectus supplement, the accompanying prospectus, and the related pricing supplement for offers and sales in the secondary market.